DatabayAG/ViMP/README.md

 ============

 ## Description
-This is an open source project forked from https://github.com/fluxapps/ViMP
+This is an open source project forked from https://github.com/E-Learning-FHDO/ViMP

+Until ILIAS 7, the plugin was maintained by fluxlabs AG: https://github.com/fluxapps/ViMP

 ## Installation
 ```bash